Statistikk innhold

 Income and wealth for households

-The statistics provide figures for the level, composition, development and distribution of income and wealth.
-The statistics comprises all monetary income, both taxable and tax-exempt, as well as wealth and debt.
-The statistics presents the general developments of income and wealth as well as its distribution between household types and other groups.
+The statistics provide figures on the level, composition, development and distribution of income and wealth among Norwegian households.
+They cover all registrated monetary income, both taxable and tax-exempt, as well as wealth and debt.
+The statistics describe overall trends in income and wealth, as well as their distribution across household types and other population groups.

 Updated: 16 January 2026